aifrak/try-love2d-lua/README.md

 ## Install local environment

-We use [devbox](https://www.jetify.com/devbox) to install the necesary packages and [mise](https://mise.jdx.dev/) to install missing packages and run tasks.
+We use [devbox](https://www.jetify.com/devbox) to install the necessary packages.

 Install [devbox](https://www.jetify.com/docs/devbox/quickstart/) (do it only once):